koii-network/docs/compute/faq.md

 1. **How are tasks distributed to nodes?
 Is there a limit on how many nodes can work on one task?**

-    Koii simply provides the infrastructure for tasks and the execution of those tasks is depended on node operators.
-Distribution depends on how much computing power is needed and task requirements, but there is no limit on how many nodes can work on one given task.
-It is incentive based, so hundreds to thousands of nodes can complete a single task.
+    Koii simply provides the infrastructure for tasks and the execution of those tasks is dependent on node operators.
+Distribution depends on how much computing power is needed and the task requirements, but there is no limit on how many nodes can work on one task.
+It is incentive based, so hundreds to thousands of nodes can complete a single compute task.

 2. **For tasks that require specific GPUs, is that supported on Koii?**

     Absolutely.
-The network supports this in task setup, this is all contingent on the task creator setting requirements for their task and the nodes meeting those requirements.
-There's no restriction from Koii's side.
+The network supports this in task setup, contingent on the task creator setting requirements for their task and the nodes meeting those requirements.
+There's no restriction on Koii's side.

 3. **Can we guarantee a task will be completed once its live?**